cloudogu/k8s-velero/docs/exclude_out_of_restore_en.md

-# Exclude files in the restore process
+# Exclude resources in the restore process

 A [plugin for excluding resources from the backup](https://github.com/cloudogu/velero-plugin-for-restore-exclude/) exists for the restore provider `velero`.
 This plugin can be used with `velero` in the cluster and configured with the attribute `excludedFromRestores`.